-Treatment is directed first at risk factors and then at OSA itself.
-Specific treatments for OSA include CPAP, oral appliances, and airway surgery.
+Treatment is directed at both risk factors and at OSA itself.
+Specific treatments for obstructive sleep apnea include CPAP, oral appliances, and airway surgery.

-Initial treatment aims at optimal control of modifiable risk factors, including obesity, alcohol and sedative use, hypothyroidism, acromegaly, and other chronic disorders.
+Initial treatment aims at optimal control of modifiable risk factors for obstructive sleep apnea, including obesity, alcohol and sedative use, hypothyroidism, acromegaly, and other chronic disorders.
 Although modest weight loss (15%) may result in clinically meaningful improvement, weight loss is extremely difficult for most people, especially those who are fatigued or sleepy.
 Bariatric surgery frequently reverses symptoms and improves AHI in morbidly obese (BMI > 40) patients; however, the degree of these improvements may not be as great as the degree of weight loss.
 Weight loss, with or without bariatric surgery, should not be considered a cure for OSA.

-Nasal CPAP is the treatment of choice for most patients with OSA and subjective daytime sleepiness; adherence is lower in patients who do not experience sleepiness.
+Nasal continuous positive airway pressure (CPAP) is the treatment of choice for most patients with OSA and subjective daytime sleepiness; adherence is lower in patients who do not experience sleepiness.
 CPAP improves upper airway patency by applying positive pressure to the collapsible upper airway segment.
-Effective pressures typically range from 3 to 15 cm H2O.
+Effective pressures typically range from 3 to 15 cm water.
 Disease severity does not correlate with pressure requirements.
 Many CPAP devices monitor CPAP efficacy and titrate pressures automatically, according to internal algorithms.
 If clinical improvement is not apparent, CPAP efficacy should be reviewed and patients should be reassessed for a second sleep disorder (eg, upper airway obstruction) or a comorbid disorder.
 If necessary, pressure can be titrated manually during monitoring with repeat polysomnography.
-Regardless of improvement in the AHI, CPAP will reduce cognitive impairment and BP.
+Regardless of improvement in the AHI, CPAP will reduce cognitive impairment and improve quality of life, and it may reduce BP.
 If CPAP is withdrawn, symptoms recur over several days, though short interruptions of therapy for acute medical conditions are usually well tolerated.
-Duration of therapy is indefinite.
+Duration of therapy is indefinite (1–4).

 Failures of nasal CPAP are common because of limited patient adherence.
 Adverse effects include dryness and nasal irritation, which can be alleviated in some cases with the use of warm humidified air, and discomfort resulting from a poorly fitting mask.